ptomato/ptomato.github.com/about/about-me-bio.md

 # Career goal #

-I’ve worked as a physicist for several years now, and practiced software engineering as a hobby.
-I've discovered that although I love research, at heart I'm more of a **toolmaker**.
-I want to use my experience to improve the software tools available to scientists and researchers.
+**Making tools**: interfaces between a difficult task and a user who needs an easier abstraction.
+I can sink my teeth into something complicated, but I can also take a step back and condense it into a form others can work with.
+In other words, I want to work on things that people use, in a job where I can deal with both the technical side and the human side of technology.

 What does that mean in terms of the actual **job** I'm looking for?
 I'd like to work